cylc/cylc-admin/cylc-7-architecture.md

 (Last updated 1 Nov 2018)

-A description of the cylc-7 architecture, and implications for cylc-8.

 ## Distributed client/server Architecture (No Central Server)

 Cylc is a distributed system in the sense that: